benjaminharringtonrose/crypto-notify/functions/src/scripts/experimentNewIndicators.md

 - **Williams %R** is crucial for sell predictions and overall model balance
 - **ADL** was adding substantial noise rather than value

-The model now has a comprehensive set of 42 technical indicators optimized for 7-day Bitcoin price prediction, with each feature providing measurable value to the prediction accuracy.
+The model now has a comprehensive set of 42 technical indicators optimized for 7-day Bitcoin BUY/SELL prediction, with each feature providing measurable value to the prediction accuracy.

 ### **Round 6 Analysis:**